Reava/UwUtils/README.md

 - **[Advanced UI Toggle](https://github.com/Reava/Reava/UwUtils/blob/main/Runtime/Scripts/AdvancedUIToggle.cs)**:
 All the things done around a toggle packed in a single behavior, can be used with a UI button, physical event button or actual UI button to change anything Ui related + sound feedback, all toggleable.
 - **[Collectible](https://github.com/Reava/Reava/UwUtils/blob/main/Runtime/Scripts/Collectible.cs)**:
-WHen interacted with, can send a value to the [Collection System](https://github.com/Reava/Reava/UwUtils/blob/main/Runtime/Scripts/CollectionSystem.cs) to add to the balance of it
+When interacted with, can send a value to the [Collection System](https://github.com/Reava/Reava/UwUtils/blob/main/Runtime/Scripts/CollectionSystem.cs) to add to the balance of it
 - **[Collection System](https://github.com/Reava/Reava/UwUtils/blob/main/Runtime/Scripts/CollectionSystem.cs)**:
 The brain that receives events from [Collectibles](https://github.com/Reava/Reava/UwUtils/blob/main/Runtime/Scripts/Collectible.cs) and adds up all the values received, can output to mulitple text displays
 - **[Multi UI Toggle Manager](https://github.com/Reava/Reava/UwUtils/blob/main/Runtime/Scripts/MultiUIToggleManager.cs)**: